slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Hints:

 - Spend less than you make.
-- Stay liquid, never invest in anything you can't sell in 30 days.
+- Stay liquid, never invest in anything you can’t sell in 30 days.
 - Diversify with uncorrelated investment bets.

 ### On your investment comfort zone

 Scared money never wins.
-It's about the risk of losing money versus the risk of missing opportunity.
+It’s about the risk of losing money versus the risk of missing opportunity.

 > *'If you do not know who you are, Wall Street is an expensive place to find out.' -- George Goodman*